clSharp/Cloo/Cloo/Documentation/Readme.txt

 You can download the most recent version of Cloo from: "http://sourceforge.net/projects/cloo/"

 [Notes]
 Image support is a work in progress.
-The API is present but most of the related calls will fail with a NotImplementedException.
+The API is present but the related calls will fail with a NotImplementedException.
 Currently, there is no support for object sharing and data transfers between OpenCL and OpenGL.

 For license information see "license.txt".